Wayward Souls

 “Love the mysterious and foreboding atmosphere, and the game is very fun overall.”

-“It's a beauty that doesn't just reside in its gorgeous 16-bit pixel art from the golden SNES era, but also features atmospheric lighting, somber music, and creative enemy design.”
+“It's a beauty that doesn't just reside in its gorgeous 16-bit pixel art from the golden SNES era, but also in its atmospheric lighting, somber music, and creative enemy design.”

-“Each song matches the atmosphere of the level, except maybe in the labyrinth and endless modes, due to their randomized nature.”
+“Each song matches the atmosphere of the level, except maybe at the labyrinth and endless, due to their randomized nature.”

 “It also has a darker theme and atmosphere than 16-bit SNES Zelda.”

-“The gameplay, as well as the atmosphere, story, and soundtrack, makes this game a quite great experience.”
+“The gameplay, as well as atmosphere, story, and soundtrack, makes this game a quite great experience.”

 - 25 % positive mentions